 Have you seen those strange masks used for clipart to represent theater?
-They sort of looks like scream masks — just creepier.
+They sort of look like scream masks — just creepier.
 Those have origins in ancient Greek plays, where the actor would actually use a mask to show their emotion.
 Let’s do one of the easiest Greek word studies of all time.
 The Greek word used for actor, hypocrete, translates to mask-wearer.
 People on stage were said to be “playing the hypocrite.”
 Naturally, this is where we get our modern word “hypocrite.”
 While saying a person who polishes their life online is a hypocrite is far-fetched, there is certainly a temptation to wear a mask and play a part.

 This is my encouragement to everyone — not just teens.
 Please be the same person privately, publicly, and personally.
 This is not to say you should share all the intimate details of your life online, but you should certainly be sharing them with some people.
 This is not to say it’s bad to post a cute photo of your dog in a Christmas sweater, but it’s important to share some moments of vulnerability too.
 Take off the mask.

 That is my concern with how Instagram has impacted our culture.
 We are all tempted to wear masks, create the perfect post, share the most beautiful highlight, or snap a photo of the whole family smiling even though everyone was just fighting.
 It can become far more exhausting than pretending to care about baseball.
 Furthermore, it can lead to a full-on identity crisis when no one around you truly, deeply knows you.
 They just know the personality you cultivate online.

 God wants to bless you — not the person you’re pretending to be.